pdimens/harpy/haplotagdata.md

 2. achieve high molecular resolution
 3. do both within a reasonable budget

-If you don't have haplotagged data, then Harpy will likely be of little to no use to you.
+If you don't have haplotagged data, you can simulate some and try it out!
+Otherwise, Harpy will likely be of little to no use to you.
 See the [haplotagging site](https://www.fml.tuebingen.mpg.de/9418/haplotagging) for more information about haplotagging and why you might consider it for your study system.